Teclu burner: History and creation

 The inventor of the Teclu burner is the Romanian chemist Nicolae Teclu.
 Teclu is most commonly known for his studies of flames.
 Teclu was born in Braşov, Romania on 7 October 1839 and graduated from high school in Vienna.
-After graduation with a Bachelor of Science in Munich, he returned to Vienna and attended chemistry classes at the Acedemy of Fine Arts in Vienna.
+After graduation with a Bachelor of Science in Munich, he returned to Vienna and attended chemistry classes at the Academy of Fine Arts in Vienna.
 He began his career as a young scientist and assisted Professor Ernest Ludwig.
 Soon after, he became Professor of Chemistry at the Technical Chemistry Department of the Vienna Trade Academy.
 He also presented academic lectures on the chemistry of colours at the Academy of Fine Arts.
 Other notable investigations Teclu was involved in were the burning process of combustible gases, the analysis of natural products and also studies on the composition of paper.

 Teclu was also constantly occupied with creating and investigating new and more advanced laboratory equipment.
 The Teclu Burner was created on the basis Teclu's studies and tests investigating the combustion rate of a gaseous mixture in regards to its oxygen content.
 Teclu conducted an experiment where he compared the flames that were produced when moving the position of a flame in a vertical tube.
 From this experiment he came to the conclusion that a flame is split into different parts while it is burning- one flame burning on the inside of the tube and one flame burning on the outside of the tube.
 He described the flame on the inside as very hot, with a green hue that points in a downward direction and is being supplied oxygen that is contained in the gaseous mixture.
 He noted that the flame on the outside has a blue hue, points in an upward direction and is supplied with oxygen from its surroundings.
 Using this conclusion and his prior knowledge and research on flames, Teclu successfully created a burner in 1882 where the flame in the tube was able to be lowered or lifted to create a very hot flame.

 The first publication of his research behind the creation of the Teclu burner was 10 years later, in 1892 and the publication was titled “Ein neuer Laboratoriums Brenner".
 This article was issued in the Für Praktische Chemie Journal.
 The original burner was patented by a company owned by W. J. Rohrbeck Nachfolger which was based in Vienna and a company owned by Franz Hugershoff which was based in Leipzig.
-A Teclu Burner that was manufactured in the 1960’s is currently on display in the Gasworks Museum in Paczkow, Poland.
+A Teclu Burner that was manufactured in the 1960s is currently on display in the Gasworks Museum in Paczkow, Poland.
 It is made from cast iron and brass and it was admitted to the museum in 1998.
 Other early makes of the Teclu burner are displayed in the Science Museum in London.
 Here there are two models of the Teclu burner displayed, one whole and one that has been cross sectioned to examine the inside parts of the burner.